seltmann/interaction-data-workshop/README.md

 ![GloBI Data Page](/photos/data.png)

+2 - How many records are in the GloBI dataset (interactions.tsv-snapshot)
+> wc -l interactions.tsv

-2 - How many records are in the GloBI dataset (interactions.tsv-snapshot) 3 - Extract and make a file of only the Ixodes records using Globi_Ixodes_Data.sh script.
-Explain that .sh will help reducde size of dataset than can use R
+3 - Extract and make a file of only the Ixodes records using Globi_Ixodes_Data.sh script.
+Explain that .sh will help reducde size of dataset than can use R. This will take ~ 4 minutes and 12 seconds!
+> sh Globi_Ixodes_data.sh

+4  - How many records are in the trimmed GloBI datasets?
+Is there a difference between unique and not?
+> wc -l Ixodes_data.tsv
+> wc -l Ixodes_data_unique.tsv

-4 - Load trimmed dataset into R
+5 - Load trimmed dataset into R using R-studio

-5 - Look at data headers
+6 - Look at headers in dataset

 6 - Do some visualization

 7 - Put entire dataset into SQLlite database